 Baratxuri is a pintxo restaurant and bar which serves up a range of delicious ‘things-on-spikes’ (which in case you were wondering, is what the word ‘pintox’ means.)
 Changing daily, these bite-size morsels are the perfect accompaniment to some delicious drinks in the true Spanish style.
 Levanter is a proper restaurant- serving up a range of tapas and larger plates.

-Levanter and Baratxuri won ‘Best Casual Dining at Manchester Food and Drink Festival this year and they have just started taking bookings, you lucky buggers!
-Get involved.
+Levanter and Baratxuri won ‘Best Casual Dining at Manchester Food and Drink Festival a couple of years back and they also take bookings, you lucky buggers!

 Where The Light Gets In